SDiFI/webchat/README.md

 4. `cd example && yarn install && yarn start`
 5. Go look at http://localhost:1234 hot reload while editing the code

+To enable pre-commit hooks for linting you can run `yarn husky install`.

 To just build minified (and not minified) bundles do:

 ```